 Malicious co-tenants in a public cloud may also hack your data if there are flaws in the CSP’s data separation methods.
 Careless insiders (e.g., your employees) are another cloud security risk.
-They could be using weak passwords, sharing their passwords with others, using insecure mobile devices, etc. Negligent insiders are usually targeted by hackers to take over your cloud accounts.
+They could be using weak passwords, sharing their passwords with others, or using insecure mobile devices.
+Negligent insiders are usually targeted by hackers to take over your cloud accounts.

 Your CSP may already offer data encryption, but it’s recommended you use additional encryption methods to add an extra layer of protection to your data.
 Encryption helps mask data from hackers, even those using complex algorithms.
 Use encryption for data stored in the cloud as well as in-transit—i.e., when it’s being moved from your site to the cloud provider.